bmguillo/assistant-cloudant-webstarter/README.md

 ## How the app works

-The app has a conversational interface that consists of the end user asking questions to assist in their daily work.
-These questions are called intents and further categorized by entities for clarity.
-The app uses two Watson services: Watson Assistant and Discovery.
+The app uses two Watson services and a Cloud Foundry service: Watson Assistant, Watson Discovery & Cloudant

+This web app is built from the node.js SDK webstarter within IBM Cloud connected to Cloudant.

-The Watson Assistant service powers the basic Q&A using intents, relationships and natural language The Watson Discovery service searches and ranks responses for other questions, Watson Assistant cannot answer.
+It has a cognitive conversational interface that the Watson Assistant service provides that consists of the end user asking questions/giving commands to the cognitive car example workspace and powers the basic Q&A using intents(questions/commands), entities(keywords used to further clarify & categorize intents), relationships and natural language

-Cloudant NoSQL DB for storage of chat and API calls
+The Watson Discovery service searches and ranks responses for other questions, Watson Assistant cannot answer and uses Cloudant NoSQL DB for storage of chat and API calls

 ## Getting Started locally